cpplibv/libv/LIBV-TODO.md

 	libv.ui: add a glr::remote& to UI to simplify app::frame

 --- [[[ deadline: 2019.09.31 ]]] ---

+libv.gl: move glew init into GL (with the ability to optionally disable it with a constructor argument)

 libv.ui.atlas: ui theme atlas loading and auto-preview, semi-auto atlas definition